ranparam01/k8s-work/Cassandra with PX on K8s.md

 ## Post Install status

-Verify that the PVC is bound.
+Verify that the PVC is bound to a volume using the storage class.

 ```$ kubectl get pvc```
 ```